meker12/commerce-channels.en/help/channel-manager/manage-orders.md

   After the order cancellation completes, the [!DNL Commerce] stock quantity updates to reflect returned items.
 Then, [!DNL Channel Manager] syncs the update to the [!DNL Walmart Marketplace].

-- **[!UICONTROL Return requested]**—Shipped orders that have a Return Merchandise Authorization (RMA) request issued by Walmart Marketplace.
-This is a linked status.
+- **[!UICONTROL Return requested]**—Shipped orders that have a Return Merchandise Authorization (RMA) request issued by Walmart Marketplace have a `Return requested` link in the [!UICONTROL Status details] column.
 Selecting the link opens the [!UICONTROL Returns] dashboard to view the RMA and manage the refund process.

 - **[!UICONTROL Error]**—Orders that have errors.
 Errors can occur when an order update operation fails.
 For example, errors occur if [!DNL Channel Manager] cannot receive a new order from Walmart.
 They can also occur if [!DNL Channel Manager] cannot send an order shipment or cancellation update to the [!DNL Walmart Marketplace].
 If an operation fails, the Orders page shows an _Error_ status for the order.
 For details, see [Fix order errors](process-orders.md#fix-shipping-and-cancellation- errors).